v-rajagt/IntuneDocs/intune/includes/intune-notices.md

 Intune will be moving to support Android 5.x (Lollipop) and higher in an upcoming release.
 Update any wrapped apps with the latest Intune App SDK and update your devices.

 #### How does this affect me?
 If you're not using or plan to use either the SDK or APP for Android, this change won't affect you.
 If you are using the Intune App SDK, be sure to update to the latest version and also update your devices to Android 5.x and higher.
-If you don't update, apps will not receive updates, and the quality of their experience will diminish over time.
+If you don't update, apps won't receive updates, and the quality of their experience will diminish over time.

 Below find a list of common devices enrolled in Intune that run Android version 4.x.
 If you have one of these devices, take the appropriate steps to make sure that this device will support Android version 5.0 or higher or that it will be replaced with a device that supports Android version 5.0 or higher.
 This list is not exhaustive of all devices that may need to be evaluated: